matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 And in addition, we have all this in-between stuff.
 It is as if we said to the luggage guys, "Take everything off the trolley, and unbundle the pallet, and put it on another trolley.
 And then take it off that trolley.
-And see if it smells like food.
+And then see if it smells like food.
 And if it does not, put it on another trolley.
 And then take it off that trolley, and if it is heavy, put a label on it and put it on another trolley".
 This is what we are doing in programming.
 This is what we do all the time.

 [Time 0:07:50]